purescript-halogen/purescript-halogen/docs/guide/02-Introducing-Components.md

 As with our input type, we can leave type variables open for types that we aren't using.

 * The type `()` means our component has no child components.
-We could also leave it open as a type variable, because we aren't using it, but `()` is so short that you'll see this commonly used.
+We could also leave it open as a type variable because we aren't using it -- `slots`, by convention -- but `()` is so short you'll see this type commonly used instead.
 * The `o` type parameter is only used when your component communicates with a parent.
 * The `m` type parameter is only relevant when your component performs effects.